airbytehq/airbyte/docs/integrations/sources/metabase.md

 ### Requirements

 * Credentials:
   * `username` and `password` - Credential pairs to authenticate with Metabase instance.
 This may be used to generate a new `session_token` if necessary.
+An email from Metabase may be sent to the owner's account everytime this is being used to open a new session.
-  * `session_token` - Credential token to authenticate requests sent to Metabase API
+  * `session_token` - Credential token to authenticate requests sent to Metabase API.
+Usually expires after 14 days.
 * `instance_api_url` - URL to interact with metabase instance API

 ### Setup guide